scionproto-contrib/jpan/README.md

   consider using the dispatch-off branch/PR.
 - When you need to run a local system with dispatcher, you can try to use port forwarding to forward incoming data to your Java application port.
 The application port must not be 30041.

+### WARNING - NAT
+JPAN does not work well when using a local NAT.
+The problem is that the SCION header must contain the external IP address (i.e. the IP visible to first border router) of the end host.
+When using a NAT, this needs to be the external IP of the NAT.

+JPAN cannot currently auto-detect this IP.
+To work with a NAT, please use `setOverrideSourceAddress(externalAddress)` to force JPAN to use the specified external address instead of the eternal IP of the end-host.

+Note that this solution only works for NATs, there is currently no solution for proxies.

 ## API